 The Chronic Disease Control Branch (CDCB) mission is to prevent and optimally manage chronic disease.
 CDCB supports evidence-based programs that promote healthy behaviors, healthy communities, and improve the prevention, diagnosis, and management of chronic disease.

-These include the CDC: Preventive Health and Health Services Block Grant, State Public Health Approaches to Arthritis, California Colorectal Cancer Control Program Grant, Well-Integrated Screening and Evaluation for Women Across the Nation (WISEWOMAN), and state allocations for Alzheimer’s Disease and Oral Health.
-The Director of Coordination, Dr. Nunez de Ybarra, collaborates with other programs within the Center for Chronic Disease Prevention and Health Promotion that address tobacco use, alcohol misuse, poor diet, physical inactivity, injury and violence prevention, asthma, obesity, as well as sister programs in the Center for Family Health, Center for Infectious Disease, Center for Health Care Quality, Office of Health Statistics and Information, Office of Quality Performance and Accreditation and the Health Reform Coordinator in the Director's Office and sister agencies such as Department of Health Care Services, Department of Aging, Department of Managed Health Care, California Department of Education and the Office of Statewide Health Planning and Development.
+Programs and Funding include the CDC: Preventive Health and Health Services Block Grant, State Public Health Approaches to Arthritis, Colorectal Cancer Control, Well-Integrated Screening and Evaluation for Women Across the Nation (WISEWOMAN), and state General Fund for Alzheimer’s Disease and Oral Health.
+CDCB collaborates with other programs within the Center for Chronic Disease Prevention and Health Promotion that address tobacco use, alcohol misuse, poor diet, physical inactivity, injury and violence prevention, asthma, obesity, as well as sister programs in the Center for Family Health, Center for Infectious Disease, Center for Health Care Quality, Center for Office of Health Statistics and Informatics Office of Quality Performance and Accreditation, the Health Reform Coordinator in the Director's Office and sister agencies such as Department of Health Care Services, Department of Aging, Department of Managed Health Care, California Department of Education and the Office of Statewide Health Planning and Development.

 In addition, programs have partnerships with local public health agencies, other state agencies, federal agencies, universities, non-government organizations and community-based organizations, as they are critical to the success of the California Wellness Plan and the Advancing Prevention in the 21st Century (P21) 2014-2016 strategies and activities.